codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 ## Features

-The configuration of the build pipeline is versioned together with the source code meaning you get:
+The configuration of the build pipeline is versioned together with the source code.
+This gives you:

 * History of old configs and ability to rollback
 * Atomic changes of config and source